freebasic/fbc/FreeBASIC/readme.txt

   o Debugging support:

-    - Full debugging support with GDB (the GNU debugger) or Insight (the GDB GUI frontend)
+    - Full source-level debugging support with GDB (the GNU debugger) or Insight (the GDB GUI frontend)

     - Array bounds checking (only enabled by the -exx command-line option)